Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 These may be deposited in institutional or subject repositories, provided that the final publication includes a full bibliographic citation and a link to the article’s DOI.

-The journal’s self-archiving policy is registered with the Jisc Open Policy Finder, where Journal is listed as supporting the Green level of self-archiving, in line with international best practices.
+The journal’s self-archiving policy is registered with the Jisc Open Policy Finder, where journal is listed as supporting the Green level of self-archiving, in line with international best practices.